How to fit an outside tap

 To attach a hose to an outside tap, you will need to fit a hose connector to the tap like the ones in the photos on this page.

-You can use brass or plastic hose connectors and they will screw on with your hand.
+You can use brass or plastic hose connectors.
+They will screw on with your hand.

 how to attach hose to outside tap